 Believing in intersectionality he also serves as board chaplain for Reconciling Works which is an LGBTQIA affirming Lutheran ministry which helps foster safe space for queer Christians.

-For more information on fees and availability, send me a message.
-Tell me about your event, and I will get back to you soon with more information.
+Tell me about your event.
+I will get back to you shortly with detailed information.